Radio Button Rating

 Radio button rating benefits:

-- By including the 0 point on the scale, it is clear to respondents that 0 must be the lowest rating.
+- By including the 0 points on the scale, it is clear to respondents that 0 must be the lowest rating.
 When using 1-10, confusion can arise whether 1 means the top or the bottom.
 Avoid this confusion by simply inserting this question which comes with 0 to 10 numbered automatically.

 - The midpoint of the scale is 5, leaving 5 options below the midpoint and 5 options above.
 This helps the respondent make a decision, and makes analysis easier as well.